Find Your Perfect Training Partner

 In her free time, Shannon enjoys spending time outdoors, especially gardening or hiking.
 Shannon has two pups of her own Heidi and Maple.

 Maggie is the first graduate of the Canine Academy Training Apprenticeship Program.
-As part of this program, Maggie spent 6 months working as an apprentice for Terry Cook, training 36 dogs with our techniques.
+As part of this program, Maggie spent 6 months working as an apprentice for Terry Cook, and has since trained over 100 dogs!
 As a successful graduate from the program, Maggie is now certified in the Canine Academy Positive E Collar Methodology.

 Maggie’s love for dog training began with her current pup, Ringo.
 Maggie felt passionately about having a well-trained dog and, as a result, she began leveling up her dog training education and working with Ringo.

 Maggie believes that dog training is important because it gives the dog a sense of direction while also creating a stronger bond between dog and owner.
 Maggie’s favorite part of being a dog trainer is seeing the impact she has on each dog, training them to have proper obedience and off-leash control.
 Maggie prides herself in her ability to understand and respond to a dog’s body language and adapt her approach based on their behavior.

 In her free time, Maggie enjoys spending time with her friends and family, hiking, or going to the park (all with Ringo in tow!).

 Jacey is our second successful graduate from the Canine Academy Training Apprenticeship Program.
 She has trained over 70 dogs!
 Before becoming a trainer, Jacey worked as a Kennel Technician on our Care Team where she worked diligently to ensure every dog on our property was cared for while not in training.